Vol. 04 · Issue 14 · APR 2026

 Best for:

-• Country chicken pickin' — The snap and twang of a Tele bridge pickup is the sound of country guitar
+• Country chicken pickin'.
+The snap of a Tele bridge into a clean amp, the sound of the pick hitting the string as much as the note itself.

 Best for:

-• R&B and soul rhythm — Warm, full chords that sit back in the mix.
+• R&B and soul rhythm.
+Full chords that sit behind the vocal.

 Positions 2 and 4: The Secret Weapons

-On a five-way Strat switch, positions 2 (bridge + middle) and 4 (middle + neck) are where the magic happens.
-These in-between positions combine two pickups that are wired out of phase with each other, producing a distinctive quacky, bell-like, hollow tone that you can't get any other way.
+On a five-way Strat switch, positions 2 and 4 combine two pickups slightly out of phase.
+The result is a hollow, bell-like tone you cannot get any other way.

 Quick Reference: Genre to Pickup Position